Browse / search

 Mackenzie Brisbois - Winemaker

-Although modern winemaking says "no" to skin contact on white wines, the skins have lots of aromatic compounds, precursors to aromatic compounds and phenolics (which help build structure using tannin and bitterness).
-If left for months or years on the skins these wines are called Orange Wine and are often oxidized, with intense flavours and a classic orange colour.
+Although modern winemaking says "no" to any significant skin contact on white wines, the skins have lots of aromatic compounds in them, precursors to aromatic compounds and phenolics (which are the elements that help build structure using tannin and bitterness).
+If left for months or years on the skins these wines are called Orange Wine (a wine itself releasing in Spring of 2018 to our Wine Club) and are often oxidized, with intense flavours and a classic orange colour.
 Our Skin Contact Series was meant to dance with the devil, by using the skins to extract just the right amount of aromatics and phenolics to build the structure of the wine, while still creating a very elegant and delicate wine.

-2015 Riesling - Foxcroft Vineyard - 13 Days Skin Contact - 2 CASES LEFT
+2015 Riesling - Foxcroft Vineyard - 13 Days Skin Contact - SOLD OUT

 "A real burgunder sensation is to be annexed out of the crafted brim of an invisibly stitched, tart-pan curl